mongodb/specifications/source/unified-test-format/unified-test-format.md

 - `blockTimeMS`: Optional integer, which is required when `blockConnection` is `true`.
 The number of milliseconds for which the affected commands should be blocked.
 New in server 4.3.4 and backported to 4.2.9 ([SERVER-41070](https://jira.mongodb.org/browse/SERVER-41070)).
+- `namespace`: Optional string.
+If set, the fail point will only trigger for commands on the specified namespace (e.g.
+   `db.coll`).
+New in server 4.3.1 and backported to 4.2.6 ([SERVER-43011](https://jira.mongodb.org/browse/SERVER-43011)).

 ##### onPrimaryTransactionalWrite